Departamento-TI/cenabast-tienda/docs/docs/2_Store Project/development-functionalities/mage-ai.md

 Data pipeline creattion Guidelines:

-* The pipeline is be scheduled to run every X hours
+* The pipeline is scheduled to run every X hours
 * The pipeline requests a token, request information from 1-N APIs, and merge that information
 * The pipeline is inject the information to the Spree Aplication via an API request
   * Spree native API must be used.
 Prefering to decorate the less amount possible.